What's the usual thing you do with an array? Iterate through its items! This is where forEach()

 iterate()

-function has access to the current iterated item and the index.
+is called with the iterated item and the index arguments.
 The callback is executed 3 times:

 iterate('blue', 0)